mkieblesz/local-workspace/README.md

 ## TODO

-- sort out networking (host file, readme part)
-- docker-compose.base.yml with all apps and default settings
-- environment variables for all services
 - ability to run apps on host via makefile
-- docker-compose.yml with backing-apps
-- docker-compose.yml with backing-apps and persistent volumes
 - ability to migrate dbs via makefile
 - ability load fixtures/patch export opportunities seeds.rb via makefile
 - ability to run apps via makefile (using parrallel)
 - dockerfiles for apps
 - nginx config which will route services which are in same domain
-- docker-compose.full.yml which runs all apps and host configuration
 - create local services graph using docker-compose-viz